Program overview

 Career Options

-Graduates of the Welding and Fabrication Techniques program can pursue a variety of career paths in Canada, including:
+Graduates of the Welding and Fabrication Techniques program can pursue a variety of career opportunities in Canada, including:

-- Manufacturing Technician: Individuals who work in production settings, operating welding equipment and overseeing manufacturing processes.
+• Manufacturing Technician: Individuals who work in production settings, operating welding equipment and ensuring efficient manufacturing processes.

-These roles are essential in various sectors, including manufacturing, construction, ship repair, and mining, providing ample opportunities for graduates to find rewarding employment.
+These roles are essential in various sectors, including machine shops, gas and oil, structural welding, fabrication, manufacturing, ship repair, and mining, providing graduates with a wide range of employment opportunities.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.